 The A* algorithm's worst-case time complexity is $\mathcal{O}\left(|E|+|V|\log|V|\right)$~\cite{fredman1987}.
 The proposed method uses A* to compute the target path and repeatedly replans the paths for obstructing agents along that path.
 With $m$ target agents and the longest target path of length $d$, the worst-case time complexity of the proposed method is $\mathcal{O}\left(m^2d^2(|E|+|V|\log|V|)\right)$, which accounts for repeated path recalculations.

-Conversely, the methods proposed by Okoso et al.~\cite{okoso2022} and Makino et al.~\cite{makino2024} extended the graph $G=(V,E)$ along the time axis and solved the minimum-cost flow problem through edges for path planning.
+Conversely, the methods proposed by Okoso et al.~\cite{okoso2022} and Makino et al.~\cite{makino2024} extend the graph $G=(V,E)$ along the time axis and solve the minimum-cost flow problem through edges for path planning.
 With a time-axis size of $T$, their worst-case time complexity is $\mathcal{O}\left(2^{T|E|}\right)$.

 Therefore, the proposed method operates in polynomial time, whereas the traditional approaches exhibit exponential time complexity.
 Consequently, the computational cost of the proposed method is expected to be significantly lower than that of the conventional methods.